 Northumbrian Cambridge Association

-The Northumbrian Cambridge Association has brought together alumni living in the North East of England for almost 90 years.
+The Northumbrian Cambridge Association has brought together alumni living in the North East of England for over 90 years.

 We meet in most months for walks, talks, concerts, films, freshers and festive events, an annual dinner, and an AGM.
-For more information, look at our What We Do page (link above), or get in touch with a Committee Member (Who to Contact, link above).
+For more information, look at our What We Do page (link above), or contact a Committee Member (Who to Contact, link above).

 We always welcome new members (the subscription is £10 a year).
 For information about joining, or attending a forthcoming event, please contact us using our How to Join page (link above).

 The annual lecture Violence and Hope on Pakistan’s Border: an Educational Encounter was given after the AGM and buffet on September 17th by Dr David L. Gosling, well known as both a scientist and a theologian.
 A report of the lecture can be found here.

 We currently can add a further ex-officio member to our executive committee and invite NCAmembers to consider volunteering.
 Could any member who would like to join the Committee please contact our President, Heather Cordell.

 Booking forms with information on the meetings below have been emailed to members.
 Members without email have been sent the flyers for 2021 meetings and will be sent flyers for 2022 meetings with their January NCA newsletter.
 The next meeting that you can book for is Heritage Centre at Bellingham on February 26th.

 Saturday December 11

 Booking deadline of November 24th has passed.